Berg0162/simcline/README.md

 After some exploring of the field (I had no experience with App development), the outcome was to build one (for Android) in the accesible environment of [MIT App Inventor 2](http://appinventor.mit.edu).<br>

 # Flow and Some Code Snippets<br>
 At startup SIMCLINE starts (BLE) advertising, independent of whether a trainer connection is realized before or not!
-The Companion App establishes a connection over BLE and the Nordic UART service (BLEUART) for exchange of information is applied.
+The Companion App establishes a connection over BLE and the Nordic UART service (a.k.a.
+BLEUART) for exchange of information is applied.
 A simple dedicated protocol was implemented that allows for bidirectional exchange of short strings (<= 20 bytes) containing diagnostic messages or cyling variables.<br>
-At first the SIMCLINE sends the latest (persistent) settings data to allow the App user to have the current information.<br>
+At first the SIMCLINE sends the latest (persistent) settings data to allow the App user to assess the current values.<br>
-The SIMCLINE sends regularly cyling data (like Speed, Power, Cadence, Grade etcetera) that was received from the trainer (in ANT+ FE-C packets) and processed.<br>
+The SIMCLINE sends regularly cyling data (like Speed, Power, Cadence, Grade etcetera) that were received from the trainer (in ANT+ FE-C packets) and processed.<br>
-Any time the App user changes the current settings or control data the Companion App sends these to the SIMCLINE.<br>
+At any time the App user changes the current settings or control data, the Companion App sends these to the SIMCLINE to make use of.<br>
 <img src="https://github.com/Berg0162/simcline/blob/master/images/ButtonSendCache.jpg" alt="Companion App"><br clear="left">
-The SIMCLINE receives asynchronously settings and sets the appriate variables in accordance.
-This determines instantly the working of the equipment.
+The SIMCLINE receives asynchronously settings and sets the appropriate operational variables in accordance.
+This determines instantly the working of the equipment.<br>
 The settings are persistently stored for future use.<br>
 ```C++
 .
 void prph_bleuart_rx_callback(uint16_t conn_handle) {